 Featured Snippets Don’t Seem To Be Affected.

-When replicating the click through and back button tests to get the PASF boxes to display, we noticed the featured snippets did not display the PSAF boxes.
+When replicating the click-through and back button tests to get the PASF boxes to display, we noticed the featured snippets did not show the PSAF boxes.
 The featured snippets did not change.
 This tells us it’s even more critical to be aiming to rank in Google Position Zero.

 People Bouncing?
 Look at the Related Queries

-If your analytics data shows that lots of people are bouncing off your pages for specific keywords or queries, it is a good indication that you are not providing the value or the answers the users need.
-Pay close attention to the list of related questions on the SERPs and make sure your content addresses those, too.
-This strategy should make the page more useful to your audience.
+Suppose your analytics data shows that many people are bouncing off your pages for specific keywords or queries.
+In that case, it is a good indication that you are not providing the value or the answers the users need.
+Pay close attention to the list of related questions on the SERPs, and make sure your content addresses those, too.
+This strategy should make the page more beneficial to your audience.

 If you’re confused about the best way to format and add content or how to create content that is more useful to users, take a look at what sites rank higher than yours – or content from your direct competitors.
 How does it differ from yours in terms of style, length, topics covered, and language used?

 Take notes on what you see in each of the competition’s content – and look for patterns.
-The aim here isn’t to copy what the competition is doing, but making your content better.
+The aim here isn’t to copy what the competition is doing but to make your content better.
 Do this by focusing on the user first – the search engine second.

 Create Content Around the Related Queries

 Another approach is to start expanding the information on your website.
 Think about topics related to your primary topic, and go to town, creating more valuable content.
 Having this information available will only make it possible for you to grow your business faster and more authoritative at becoming an expert in your business verticle.

-Imagine potential customers finding you in organic search results, but doesn’t find what they’re looking for.
-They may be frustrated, click back to the SERP, and navigate to a related query.
+Imagine potential customers finding you in organic search results but don’t find what they’re looking for.
+Instead, they may be frustrated, click back to the SERP, and navigate to a related query.
 Boom.
 There you are again.
 That’s powerful marketing.